ttam37/dsc-mod-1-project-v2-1-onl01-dtsc-ft-041320/README.md

 ## Files in this Repo

+1. Datasets Preview
+  * We created a notebook with all the datasets and a preview of each dataset's rows.
-1. EDA (Notebook)
+2. EDA (Notebooks)
-   * We did exploratory data analysis on the datasets and the notebook contains detailed and organized code for each question.
+   * We did exploratory data analysis on the datasets and the notebooks contain detailed and organized code for each question.
 Each question will contain meaningful data visualizations with follow up explanations.
-2. Powerpoint Presentation
+3. Powerpoint Presentation
    * The team gave a high level non-technical overview of our project by providing stakeholders with actionable insights for creating the next big film.
-3. Video Walkthrough
+4. Video Walkthrough
    * I created a personal presentation by providing a better understanding of our analysis.
 I explained what the project entails and explored each question in detail.

 ------